Do you have something to tell us? Contact us here.

 One year later

-One year after reading the book by Live Landmark, I continued writing my story:
+One year after reading the book I continued writing my story:

 Today it’s been one year since I read “Wake me when it’s over”.
 From the second I finished the book I never doubted I’d fully recover.

 I can hardly believe that I was so sick just one year ago.